-4.23.
-We appointed Jacobs Engineering Group to assist with the development of EJPs to help ensure that they were completed to a consistent standard and to independently assure that each was logical and sufficiently supported.
+- 4.23.
+We appointed Jacobs Engineering Group to add independent rigour to our EJP preparation process.
+Jacobs helped us drive consistency in our EJP development approach and provided challenge on the logic and robustness of supporting justifications. - 4.24.
+For a small number of EJPs relating to data and digitalisation we also appointed Gutteridge Haskins & Davey to provide specialist support.
+They have previously supported us in delivering our data and digitalisation programme in a manner which is aligned to the energy sector's future needs. - 4.25.
 We developed a template for documenting EJPs that aligned to the regulatory requirements.
 We developed a review template to assure ourselves on the accuracy and the logic of the content of each EJP.
 The following activities were completed for each EJP: